OpenTranslationBible/open-bible/en-GB/14.2 Chronicles/md/2-chronicles-08.md

 ## 2 Chronicles 8:15

-And they did not deviate from the commandment of the king to the priests and Levites in any matter, or regarding the storehouses.
+And they adhered faithfully to the king's command to the priests and Levites in every matter, including the storehouses.

 ---